plandex-ai/plandex/README.md

 Windows is supported via [Git bash](https://gitforwindows.org) or [WSL](https://learn.microsoft.com/en-us/windows/wsl/about).

-## Why Plandex? 🤔

-- 🏗️ Go beyond autocomplete to build complex functionality with AI.
-- 🚫 Stop the mouse-centered, copy-pasting madness of coding with ChatGPT.
-- 📑 Manage context efficiently in the terminal.
-- ⚡️ Ensure AI models always have the latest versions of files in context.
-- 🪙 Retain granular control over what's in context and how many tokens you're using.
-- 🚧 Experiment, revise, and review in a protected sandbox before applying changes.
-- ⏪ Rewind and retry as needed.
-- 🌱 Explore multiple approaches with branches.
-- 🏎️ Run tasks in the background or work on multiple tasks in parallel.
-- 🎛️ Try different models and model settings, then compare results.

-## Limitations 🤷‍♂️

-- Plandex is only as smart as the underlying model.
-As long as the best AI models are still making all kinds of mistakes when coding, Plandex will also make mistakes.
-Used judiciously, Plandex can provide a huge boost to your productivity, but as with any other AI-based tool, you shouldn't expect perfect results.
-Always review a plan carefully before applying changes, especially if security is involved.
-Plandex is deliberately designed to get you 90-99% of the way there rather than 100%.

-- Due to the error-prone nature of LLMs, automatically applied file updates are also far from perfect.
-While it's likely these can be improved over time (contributions welcome!!), and **will** be improved over time as models get smarter, be prepared for occasional updates that aren't quite right.
-Use the `plandex changes` command to review pending updates in a TUI.
-If a file update has mistakes, make those changes yourself with copy-and-paste and reject the file in the TUI.

 ## Get started 🚀

 If you don't have an OpenAI account, first [sign up here.](https://platform.openai.com/signup)